roots/sage/README.md

 ### Available build commands

 * `npm run build` — Compile and optimize the files in your assets directory
-* `npm run watch` — Compile assets when file changes are made, start BrowerSync session
+* `npm run watch` — Compile assets when file changes are made, start BrowserSync session
 * `npm run build:production` — Compile assets for production

 ### Using BrowserSync